adam-samuel18/bn-dataengineering-challenge/README.md

 4. Run the transformation scripts to transform the data and output the metrics as csv files in the /metrics folder.
 There are four options for this:

-### Option 1: Run the dbt pipeline
+* Option 1: Run the dbt pipeline
 ```bash
 cd pipeline/dbt
 dbt deps
 dbt build
 ```

-### Option 2: Run the python script bluesky_events.py
+* Option 2: Run the python script bluesky_events.py
 (this script is written in python but the transformations are in SQL)
 ```bash
 python3 pipeline/python/bluesky_events.py
 ```

-### Option 3: Run the python script likes_per_minute.py
+* Option 3: Run the python script likes_per_minute.py
-(this is done completely in python using no SQL).
+(this is done completely in python using no SQL)
 ```bash
 python3 pipeline/python/likes_per_minute.py
 ```

-This has only been done for the metric 'likes per minute' but could be replicated for the other metrics.
+For the purpose of this task, only the metric 'likes per minute' has been transformed in this way.
+However this could be replicated for the other metrics.
 This file was solely created to show proficiency transforming data in python.
 For something more scalable a class would be created, such as in the python/bluesky_events.py script.

-### Option 4: Running the airflow dag
+* Option 4: Running the airflow dag
 This can be found in the /airflow-dags folder.
 This option hasn't been fully implemented as it would require setting up airflow however it is a good option to have in a production environment since the DAG